Best Jobs for Introverts and People Who Like to Be Alone

 One of the best jobs for introverts is blogging or writing

-If you’ve always wanted to write, read How Bloggers Make Money – From Ads to eBooks.
+If you’ve always wanted to write, read How to Decide if You Should Go to School to Be a Writer.

 “I hope that you’re doing what you love for a living,” writes Nancy Ancowitz in Self-Promotion for Introverts: The Quiet Guide to Getting Ahead.
 “If not, I encourage you to take steps in that direction – or at least find a way to include activities that you enjoy during your personal time.”